t4d-classes/bootcamp_02012021/demo-app/exercises/exercise-3.md

 - color
 - price

-2. Construct and array of cars object INSIDE of car tool using the data from the car table.
-Dynamically build the table rows with the array of car objects.
+2. Dynamically build the table rows with the array of car objects.

 3. Ensure it works!